MakeSchool-Tutorials/Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

 <__main__.Dog object at 0x101488278> # The Dog Class
 Rex # your dog's name
 ```

-# What is a Class?

-A **class** is like a blueprint or an object.
-A class describes the methods and properties that will exist in the object and the computer uses that specification to create (or **instantiate**) an object in memory.

-You can think of a class as the blueprint for the object that will exist in memory.
-You can create many objects from a single class just as a construction company can produce many buildings from a single set of blueprints.
-At the same time each object can store unique values in it's properties just as each car from a factory can have different options (for example, its color, model, make, date of production, previous owners etc).

 # Add a Breed to your Dog